 The Grand Arsenal, Chania, Crete - credits: https://chaniatourism.com//

-Similarly to many Greek and Cretan monuments, such as the aforementioned Giali Tzamissi, the Grand Arsenal was bombed by the Germans during the second World War, enduring severe destruction that deemed it useless.
+Similar to many Greek and Cretan monuments, such as the aforementioned Giali Tzamissi, the Grand Arsenal was bombed by the Germans during the Second World War, enduring severe destruction that deemed it useless.
 Thankfully, by the end of the 20th century, the Center of Architecture of the Mediterranean in Chania decided to restore and reconstruct the Grand Arsenal, an initiative that was eventually completed in 2002.

 Today the, once rugged, ruin has become an impressive venue for events and exhibitions.
 It functions as the Center for Architecture in the Mediterranean, hosting important Greek and international events in its premises, with a special emphasis on architecture.